Tata Motors to raise $1 bn in its passenger EV business from TPG Group

 Tata Motors Ltd (TML) and TPG Rise Climate have today entered into a binding agreement whereby TPG Rise Climate, along with its co-investor ADQ, will invest in a subsidiary of Tata Motors that will be newly incorporated.
+The first round of capital infusion will be completed by March 22 and the entire funds will be infused by end of 2022, Jim Coulter, Managing Partner, TPG Rise Climate and Founding partner of TPG, said.

 TPG Rise Climate, along with co-investors, will invest Rs 7,500 crore in compulsory convertible instruments to secure between 11 per cent to 15 per cent stake in this company translating to an equity valuation of up to $9.1 bn.